 In December 2001, Ms. Lukoschek started a solo practice representing mid- to small-sized businesses, as well as individuals, in matters involving U.S. Immigration and Nationality Law.
 Ms. Lukoschek’s primary focus is in the area of employment-based immigration law, assisting businesses to hire and retain foreign personnel, helping entrepreneurs to invest in the U.S., and providing strategic advice to employers and employees of small, mid-sized and large companies.

 Her specialties are E-2, H-1B, L-1 visas and Labor Certification (PERM) applications, as well as high-volume non-immigrant visa processing and I-9 compliance.

 Ms. Lukoschek enjoys the challenges and strategic planning involved in the practice of immigration law.
 She feels personal satisfaction knowing that she is assisting to make someone’s American Dream become a reality.

 Ms. Lukoschek has served as Chair and Vice-Chair of the Orange County Bar Association Immigration Section, and has presented at several legal and human resources education conferences.
 Ms. Lukoschek joined the Board of the Orange County Hispanic Bar Association in 2007 and was elected President for the 2009 term.

 She is a member of the State Bar of California and the American Immigration Lawyers Association.
-Ms. Lukoschek was selected as a “Super Lawyer”™ in 2011-13.
+Ms. Lukoschek was selected as a “Super Lawyer”™ in 2011-13 and 2019-20.
 She served on the Board of Directors of the Orange County Bar Association (2014-2016).
-Ms. Lukoschek is fluent in Spanish.
+Ms. Lukoschek is fluent in Spanish and speaks conversational Italian.